11 Houseplants That Absorb CO2 Most Effectively In Homes

 Botanical Name: Anthurium andraeanum

-In accordance with this Malaysian study published in the Asian Research Publishing Network Journal in September 2016, Anthurium can absorb 21.20 percent CO2 from the air.
-Initial CO2 was 467 ppm and the final reading was 368 ppm.
+As per this Malaysian study published in the Asian Research Publishing Network Journal in September 2016, Anthurium can absorb 21.20 percent of CO2 from the air, which can significantly improve human health over a long period of time.
+Initial CO2 was 467 ppm, and the final reading was 368 ppm.

 9. Rubber Plant